adimon91/tip/README.md

 The following **additional** features are implemented:

-- [x] Settings page where the user can change the tip percentages and set to dark or light mode.
+- [x] Settings view where the user can change the tip percentages and set to dark or light mode.
 - [x] Reset button where user can reset tip percentages to the default of 15%, 18%, and 20%, and reset bill field.
 - [x] Added a tip splitting feature to divide tip and total.
+- [x] Styled the UI a little bit.

 ## Video Walkthrough